Flag of Queensland

 The state flag of Queensland is a British Blue Ensign with the state badge on a white disc added in the fly.
-The badge is a light blue Maltese Cross with a Saint Edward's Crown in the centre of the cross.
+The badge is a light blue Maltese cross with a Saint Edward's Crown in the centre of the cross.
 The flag dates from 1876, with minor variations, and the badge was designed by William Hemmant, the Colonial Secretary and Treasurer of Queensland in 1876.

+History

-Separation flag, 1859
+1859 Separation Flag

-On 10 December 1859, "a light blue flag with a red St George's Cross and union in the corner" (now known as the Queensland Separation Flag) was flown in Brisbane at eight o'clock in the morning, to mark Queensland's separation from New South Wales.
+On 10 December 1859 (also known as "Proclamation Day" in Queensland), over 180 days after Queensland's formal separation from the Colony of New South Wales, the Separation Flag was flown at 08:00 in Brisbane under a twenty-one gun salute, marking the proclamation of Queensland's separation from New South Wales.
+The flag was described as being sky blue with the St George's Cross and union in the corner.
+The flag was also known as the "Moreton Bay Flag".

-1870 flag
+1870 proposed flag

-The state flag was first created in 1870 with the Union Jack upon the royal blue background; however, the badge was not the current one.
-In its place was a profile of Queen Victoria on a blue disc surrounded by a white annulus on which the name "QUEENSLAND." was inscribed in gold.

-1876 flag

-The next alteration occurred in 1876 as there were many complaints that the reproduction of Victoria's head was too difficult and a replacement was called for.
-Many complaints by state officials were made, including the example below found in the Queensland State Archives.